Frequently Asked Questions

 Can I communicate with my son?

-Each student is encouraged to write home as often as possible and to open up those important lines of communication.
-While letters are an excellent way to express feelings that may be difficult to do over the phone, having the connection of hearing a loved one’s voice is equally important.
-Initially, your son will have the ability to make calls home every two weeks, but as he progresses he may be able to make weekly calls.
-He can also earn internet privilege to send emails, post to social media accounts, and even video conference with family members.
+Yes.
+Each student is encouraged to write home as often as possible and phone calls happen every weekend.
+Communication between family members is an important part of the work we do with each student.
+Initially, your son will have the ability write home whenever he wishes and to make calls home every week.
+Additionally, he can earn internet privilege to send emails, post to social media accounts, and even video conference with family members.